samskivert/website/blog/pending/road-to-rsp.md

 There are a wide variety of fittings in addition to `>>`.
-They are used to combine data into tuples for delivery to multi-argument functions, to split apart function results and route the parts into different bits of mutable state, to effect container-specific changes like append to list, add to/remove from set, etc. I'll describe some of the more interesting types of reactive state (lists, maps, sets, etc.) along with their fittings in a future post.
+They are used to combine data into tuples for delivery to multi-argument functions, to split apart function results and route the parts into different bits of mutable state, to effect container-specific changes like append to list, add to/remove from set, etc. These form a simple DSL for dataflow programming.
+I'll provide details on the common types of reactive state (lists, maps, sets, etc.) along with their fittings in a future post.

 #### Cycles